Roll of Honor

 Harold volunteered for the army in March 1941, and was discharged as overage in November.
 After Pearl Harbor he enlisted again and served in Iceland and Great Britain.
 He was brought back to the United States for officer training in 1943, and was in the first wave of the landing on Luzon.

-There is a Harold Bezazian branch of the Chicago Public Library built in 1957, as well as plaques in his memory, in the city of Long Beach, Mississippi, near his father's farm.
+There is a Harold Bezazian branch of the Chicago Public Library built in 1957, as well as a plaque at the entrance to a park in Gulfport, Mississippi, near his father's farm.

 Is any of our information incorrect?
 You can submit corrections, additional photos, and/or tributes to uarchives@columbia.edu.